September 1 – Conductor

 Arrange for a venue to accommodate the choir rehearsals, concert, teachers, and parents (there is no budget limit for the location but discretion is advised).

 - Some venues may need a “liability insurance certificate.”
-If one is needed for your location, contact Jerry Huffer ([email protected]) at least one week prior to the event.
+If one is needed for your location, contact Katie Robertson immediately ([email protected]).

 Arrange for a concert conductor ($500 honorarium) and accompanist ($250 honorarium).
 Many conductors have an accompanist with whom they work well.
 It is a good idea to ask the conductor if they have a preference before searching for another person.